Case Study: iApply Loan Application Flow

 • Liability details (list your mortgage, interest rate, mortgage provider, etc)

 So if you had 3 investment properties you’d have to make 12 entries, plus all of the other entries for income, expenses, credit card etc etc. Most people couldn’t be bothered and literally nobody ever filled this out correctly.
-Ken Jackman the Sales manager had made a big push to improve this with his team, and when I was there they had the first “clean” application (no follow-up queries, straight through to approval) in something like 8 years.
+Ken Jackman the Sales manager had made a big push to improve this with his team, and when I was there, they had the first-ever “clean” application (no follow-up queries, straight through to approval) in something like 8 years.

 Supporting documentation: